Skip to content

 Know What Your Labels Mean

 Certifications help you trust what touches your skin.
-GOTS focuses on organic fiber integrity and responsible processing; OEKO-TEX® STANDARD 100 screens for harmful substances.
-While certifications don’t dictate dryer rules, they usually recommend gentle care—exactly what keeps eco-conscious sheets softer for longer.
+GOTS ensures organic fiber integrity, while OEKO-TEX® STANDARD 100 checks for harmful substances.
+Although certifications don’t specify dryer settings, they recommend gentle care—exactly what keeps eco-conscious sheets softer for longer.
 Pair low heat with mild detergent, and follow brand guidance like

 Parachute’s care page and